dymackenzie/chess-engine/README.md

 # chess-engine
-a basic but powerful chess engine with GUI
+A basic but powerful chess engine in Python with GUI, built through chessprogramming.org.